Mytho/jquery-plugins/README.md

 Example usage:

     $(".my-element").tooltip({
-			elClass   : "tooltip",    // Class of the DOM-element delay     : 100,          // Delay in showing the tooltip fade      : 100,          // Fade time in microseconds
+            elAttr    : "title",      // Attribute to get tooltip content from elClass   : "tooltip",    // Class of the DOM-element delay     : 100,          // Delay in showing the tooltip fade      : 100,          // Fade time in microseconds